cg-tuwien/AgroEcoSim/README.md

 The renderer is called via `http`.
 The primary renderer is Mitsuba 3 in the [agroeco-mts3](https://github.com/cfreude/agroeco-mts3/).
 To plug-in a different renderer, it has to follow these guidelines:
 * Listening at port `9000`
 * Respond with a status code `200` (OK) to a `GET` request, this is a check for whether the server is up
-* Respond to `POST` requests with scene data by returning accummulated irradiances
+* Respond to `POST` requests with scene data by returning accummulated irradiances in (W/m²)
+* The energy should be accumulated around the `570 nm` wavelength

 ## POST headers
 The body of the `POST` request contains the scene in a binary format as described below.
 Further more, it uses headers to store additional values: